R-FORCE: Robust Learning for Random Recurrent Neural Networks: Methods

-To verify the necessity of moving circles around, we show another setup in Fig.~\ref{fig:R-FORCE_otherDistributions}G where angular positions of four arcs are fixed and $r_4$ overlaps with $r_2$ for all $g$.
-It turns out that the testing error curve is similar to the one in Fig.~\ref{fig:R-FORCE_otherDistributions}F since their right components of the spectrum are identical.
+To verify the necessity of moving circles, Fig.~\ref{fig:R-FORCE_otherDistributions}~G shows another setup where the angular positions of four arcs are fixed and $r_4$ overlaps with $r_2$ for all $g$.
+The testing error is controlled only when the right components of the spectrum are in the optimal range.
+This indicates that moving circles to keep the proper right component of the spectrum is crucial for the success of stable training.

-\section{R-FORCE Properties}
+\subsection{R-FORCE Properties}

-We investigate R-FORCE distribution properties by comparing the reservoir connectivity matrix initialized according to R-FORCE ($M_R$) against standard initialization ($M$) for a fixed value of $g$ ($g=1.5$).
-The generated spectrum of $M_R$ is shown in Fig.~\ref{fig:R-FORCEDistribution}A. In Fig.~\ref{fig:R-FORCEDistribution}B we depict the histogram of $M_R$ elements.
-It appears that the majority of the weights are distributed according to a normal distribution between $-0.1g$ and $0.1g$ as in $M$.
-To quantify the similarity between the two distributions, we compute the Quantile-Quantile plot (qq-plot) between $M_R$ and normal distribution shown in Fig.~\ref{fig:R-FORCEDistribution}C. Indeed, the upper segment of the blue line represents the majority of entries in $M_R$ and is closely aligned with the red line that represents the normal distribution.
-However, the lower segment of the blue line appears to depart from the normal distribution (quantiles $<-3$ which correspond to elements $<-0.2g$) and indicates that there is a small amount of negative elements in $M_R$ that do not follow the normal distribution.
-These elements are shown in the zoom-in inset of Fig.~\ref{fig:R-FORCEDistribution}B. Such tail distribution can be attributed to the constraints that we applied to the generation of $\lambda_{M_R}$.
+We investigate the properties of $M_R$ (R-FORCE) by comparing it with the standard initialization $M$ (used in conventional FORCE) for a fixed scaling factor $g=1.5$.
+The spectral distribution of $M_R$ is shown in Fig.~\ref{fig:R-FORCEDistribution}~A. Fig.~\ref{fig:R-FORCEDistribution}~B presents a histogram of the entries in $M_R$, revealing that most values follow a normal distribution with mean zero and standard deviation approximate $\pm 0.1 g$, similar to $M$, though a small number of outliers exist.
+To quantify how closely the distribution of $M_R$ matches that of $M$, we include a Quantile-Quantile plot in Fig.~\ref{fig:R-FORCEDistribution}~C. Indeed, the upper segment of the blue line represents the majority of entries in $M_R$ and is closely aligned with the red line that represents $M$.
+However, the lower segment of the blue line appears to depart from $M$ (quantiles $<-3$, which corresponds to elements $<-0.2g$) and indicates a small number of negative elements in $M_R$ that do not follow the normal distribution.
+These elements are shown in the zoom-in inset of Fig.~\ref{fig:R-FORCEDistribution}~B. Such tail distribution can be attributed to the constraints we applied to the generation of $\lambda_{M_R}$.